 The MSc Logic Programme

 The MSc Logic (often referred to as the Master of Logic, or simply the MoL) is a two-year Master's programme providing intensive research training in the foundations of mathematical and philosophical logic as well as their application in computer science, linguistics, and cognitive science.
-The programme has an international orientation, is highly interdisciplinary in scope, and allows every student to design their own individual programme of study, in line with their interests and ambitions.
+The programme has an international orientation, is highly interdisciplinary in scope, and allows every student to design their own individual programme of study, selecting from our large offering of courses, in line with their interests and ambitions.

 The programme is run by the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam and is part of the institute's graduate programme, which also includes a PhD Programme and a non-degree programme known as the Logic Year.